Muhammad Muhsin Ibrahim

 his pretty handwriting and his good command of English.
 He would occasionally

-He would throw the same question to me.
+He would ask me the same question.
 I never disappointed him.
 As my reward

 and a punishment for the student(s), he would imprudently order me to slap him very